 •1 adult is free for every 10 students

-The Cradle of Forestry Story (18 minutes) – Set in the late 1800’s, this movie reveals the significance of the site while it introducing America’s forestry pioneers and their work.
+- The Cradle of Forestry Story (18 minutes) – Set in the late 1800’s, this movie reveals the significance of the site while introducing America’s forestry pioneers and their work.
 Viewing the video before your visit saves time and is a great resource.
-It can be borrowed or purchased.
+It can be borrowed to be used in the classroom.

 Field Trip Experiences

 The Cradle of Forestry’s thematic program design includes activities that reinforce each other.
 You can customize your field trip by combining one of the activities appearing below with a guided trail walk and exhibit hall activity.
 We adapt program format according to your time restraints, group size, and weather.
 Programs are correlated to the North Carolina Standard Course of Study for science and/or social studies.
 All teach basic process skills like observing, classifying, and communicating, and help students develop a positive attitude toward science and conservation.